ShareForms/XShare/README.md

 9. An site map is offered to the users helping them to navigate easily

-10. There are 3 ASCX user controls
+10. There are 3 ASCX user controls - for YouTube iframe, a Notificator and Confirmator

 11. There is data validation on all input fields